 The mathematical system developed by the Maya was a base-20 system with no zero and no fractions.
 Their system include tables used for calculations.
 The Maya relied heavily on their elaborate calendar system that calculated future calendar dates, very far into the future.
 The famous Maya calendar calculated the end date to a 5,126 year long cycle to occur on December 21, 2012.
 That end was seen by many in the modern world as mystical event perhaps leading to world wide catastrophe.
 The Maya made one of the most complete understandings of time with the development of their calendar system.

 The Aztecs developed a length units called maitl (the distance from outstretched fingertip to outstretched fingertip) and yolloti (meaning heart the distance from outstretched fingertip to center of chest).
-The Mayans where advanced in their measurement of time, developing a complex calendar system.
+The Mayas where advanced in their measurement of time, developing a complex calendar system.
 Today we know the length of a year is 365.2422 days or 365 days, 5 hours, and 48 minutes.
-The Mayans had this measured length of a year almost exact (off by 1 minute).
-The Mayan Pyramid of Kukulkan at Chichen Izta, built in 1050 has four stairways, each with 91 steps and a 1 step platform on top making a total of 365 steps!
+The Mayas had this measured length of a year almost exact (off by 1 minute).
+The Maya Pyramid of Kukulkan at Chichen Izta, built in 1050 has four stairways, each with 91 steps and a 1 step platform on top making a total of 365 steps!